ppipada/flexigpt-app/README.md

 > ⚠ Early Access Notice:
 >
 > The project is under active development; expect breaking changes and incomplete features between releases.
-> Using any packages in this project as a library is not supported.
-Most things are tightly coupled together to serve as an App.
+> This repository is intended as a standalone application, not a reusable library.
+Public Go package APIs are not stable and may change between releases.

 - [Quick Start](#quick-start)
 - [Key Features](#key-features)